 Clinical research is one of the most complex, yet rewarding missions of Johns Hopkins Medicine.
 From July 2017 to June 2018, over 600 research teams across Johns Hopkins Medicine, from our academic sites to our community-based sites, have contributed in many ways to our understanding of what treatments work best for patients.

 Please review to determine if you are using all of the resources and expertise that is available.

-Clinical trial activity continues to increase at Johns Hopkins with impressive growth in the last year.
+Clinical trial activity continues to increase at Johns Hopkins with impressive growth since 2017.

 Active Clinical Trials Consented Patients